Keeping it simple

 One-off events like street parties aren't usually considered food businesses, so there are no forms to fill in.
 You must make sure that any food provided is safe to eat, however.
 Go to FSA: catering advice for charity and community groups and NHS Choices: how to prepare and cook food safely.

-You don't have to register a lottery, raffle, sweepstake or tombola if you are running an “incidental non-commercial lottery”, for which tickets must be sold and the winners announced at the event.
+You don't have to register a lottery, raffle, sweepstake or tombola if you are running an 'incidental non-commercial lottery', for which tickets must be sold and the winners announced at the event.
 Anyone at the event, including children, can take part.
-Expenses taken from the proceeds must not be more than £100, and no more than £500 can spent on prizes, excluding donated prizes – go to the Gambling Commission: lotteries (raffles) to find out more.
+There are limits to how much can spent on prizes, excluding donated prizes, and the amount that can be taken from the proceeds for expenses – go to the Gambling Commission: fundraising and lotteries to find out more.